erithobra/project-4/README.md

 ## Presentation

-You will present your final project on the last day of Project Week, **November 18, 2020 at 10am EST**.
+You will present your final project on the last day of Project Week, **March 18th, 2020 at 10am EST**.
 We will provide a sign up for time slots so it will be easier to invite outside folks to join Zoom.

 ## Necessary Deliverables